 1. Give The Gift Of Time

-We live in a fast-paced world that can become even more hectic when you factor in endless social media updates.
-But it’s important to take a step back from whatever your current deadline is and spend some unadulterated time with your cat, whether petting, playing or grooming them.
+We live in a fast-paced world that can become even more hectic when you factor in endless social media updates and constant electronic communication.
+But it’s important to take a step back from whatever your current deadline is and spend some unadulterated time with your cat, whether petting, playing, or grooming them.

 Think about it this way: With cat years going by at a quicker rate than human years, even just a couple of minutes with your cat before you leave for work in the morning can be like a solid 15 minute play session in the kitty’s world.